Table of contents...

 As you can see, based on specific field values, you can make fields and sections appear or disappear and mark fields as mandatory.
 This makes your layout very dynamic.

-- Click here to make a note of the instances when layout rules will not be executed.
+- Click here to make a note of the instances when field updates take precedence over layout rules.

 - The [Record] Owner field currently cannot be chosen as the primary field that controls the layout rule.

-- Layout Rules are applied only on Create/edit and view pages.
+- Layout Rules are applied on Create/edit and view pages.

 - Layout rules are not available for records generated via import, webforms, Quick Create/Lookup Create and APIs.